acrdlph/upgradeable-donations/README.md

-# Exploring upgradeability with zeppelinOS
+# Exploring upgradeability with ZeppelinOS

 ## Overview